Pay as you go caps

 A cap limits how much you pay for all your journeys in one day or week.

 You can make as many journeys as you like and when all your fares add up to a certain amount, we won't charge you more (your fare is automatically capped).
 Always touch in and out with the same card or device.

 There are different caps for the times of day you travel (peak and off-peak) and the transport you use:

-- Cap for bus, Tube, tram, DLR, London Overground, TfL Rail and National Rail journeys in London
+- Cap for bus, Tube, tram, DLR, London Overground, Elizabeth line and National Rail journeys in London

 - Cap for bus and tram journeys